EXCLUSIVE-U.S. anti-money laundering authority faces hiring probe - sources

 Rules for hiring at government agencies make it illegal to screen candidates for qualifications that aren't stipulated in the job description, and the jobs FinCEN had posted weren't designated as being only for lawyers, the officials said.

-A Treasury spokeswoman, Hagar Chemali, said on Thursday that FinCEN is "committed to complying with all relevant federal rules and regulations regarding federal hiring."
+A Treasury spokeswoman said that FinCEN is "committed to complying with all relevant federal rules and regulations regarding federal hiring."

-On Friday, she said, "FinCEN does not have a hiring freeze.
-It is continuing to recruit and hire."

 OPM did not return calls and emails seeking comment.